 What is Vrat ki Papdi?

-When rendered in English, Papdi plainly means deep-fried, crispy, round flour crackers mildly flavored with spices.
+Papdi means deep-fried, crispy, round flour crackers mildly flavored with spices when rendered in English.
 They are most commonly used in chaat recipes like papdi chaat, dahi bhalla, and bhel puri.
-The best part they can be devoured on their own as snacks with a cup of tea.

-Vrat refers to fasting period in India, and during this timeframe, gluten-free flours, sabudana (tapioca), and certain spices are consumed.
-And since these papdis are made with gluten-free flour, hence the name vrat ki papdi.
+Vrat refers to the fasting period in India, and during this timeframe, gluten-free flours, sabudana (tapioca), and certain spices are consumed.

-I have tried and tested both the baked and fried versions of vrat ki papdi, and not to mention the fried ones are unquestionably better in texture and flavor, but the baked versions are equally good.
-Plus, the baked vrat ki papdi makes for a perfect low-calorie, guilt-free snack.
+I have tried and tested both the baked and fried versions of vrat ki papdi, and not to mention, the fried ones are unquestionably better in texture and flavor, but the baked versions are equally good.

 Ingredient list for Vrat ki Papdi